David Wagner

 I am interested in human interaction in all my research.
 Mathematics education as a research field is an important context of human interaction.
 In addition to my service in the field, I have also published some commentary on the field.

 Mathematics Education in Times of Crisis: The climate crisis is one that the field of mathematics education (and any other field of research) needs to address strongly.
 I was invited to be a plenary panelist at the conference of the International Group of the Psychology of Mathematics Education, in Haifa, Israel in July 2023, with co-panelists Patricio Herbst, Gabriele Kaiser, and Despina Potari, chaired by Rina Zazkis.
 Here is the text of my ten minute opening remarks: "An argument for mathematics education papers to address global sustainability".
+Most recently, I am part of the editor team for a paper collection on Mathematics Education for Sustainable Futures in Educational Studies in Mathematics.
+We are welcoming expressions of interest.
+Here is the call for papers: link.

 The coronavirus pandemic had very significant impacts on education.
 I was invited to be on the closing plenary panel of the 2021 International Congress on Mathematical Education with co-panelists Timothy Gowers, Jean Lubuma and Nelly Léon, and co-chairs Michèle Artigue and Ingrid Daubechies.
 We discussed the challenges, responsibilities and roles for mathematicians and mathematics education researchers in the face of the coronavirus pandemic.
 Here is a video of my opening remarks (I am hoping that we can share the whole panel discussion sometime.
 ICME leadership is working on the permissions):

 Demographics of researchers in the field: In 2021, I was invited to give a plenary address at the international conference of the Psychology of Mathematics Education.
 I chose to talk about the different ways mathematics education researchers act as gatekeepers in society.
-Here is a text version of my talk as published in teh conference proceedings: Gatekeeping in mathematics education
+Here is a text version of my talk as published in the conference proceedings: Gatekeeping in mathematics education

 I have also worked recently with Vilma Mesa to reflect on 50 years of the journal Educational Studies in Mathematics.
 We interviewd the living editors of the journal and analyzed demographics of contributors to illuminate the way review and editorial practices can influence the research field: Behind the door